 Cornstarch has uses in cooking and baking to help thicken, blend, and stabilize foods.
-It contains mostly starch, which is very high in calories and carbohydrates, and it has little nutritional content.
-Wheat flour, rice flour, and xanthan gum are some of the potential alternatives.
+Wheat flour, rice flour, and xanthan gum are some potential alternatives.

 Cornstarch is not the best foodstuff for people who want to lower or regulate their blood sugar or cholesterol levels.